 The replica was printed from an on-site 3D scan of the crest from the English tower during its removal following water-blasting and the application of a primer paint coat: 3D scan and printing were both undertaken by Psyber-Tech 3D Printing, Livingston.
 The painting was by Whitewash Studio, Livingston.
 The cost of the scanning of the crest was generously co-funded by the Friends of the Union Chain Bridge and the Spencer Group (the contractor for the refurbishment works).

-For a detailed account of the crests see:
+For a detailed account of the crests by Chris Baglee, Bridge Conservation Architect click here.

 For more information on the Union Chain Bridge see:

-Union Chain Bridge 1820 – its origin, significance and future.
-A talk given by Professor Roland Paxton to The Berwickshire Naturalists’ Club at Hutton Parish Hall on 20 May 2015.
+a talk given by Professor Roland Paxton to The Berwickshire Naturalists’ Club at Hutton Parish Hall on 20 May 2015 click here.

-Union Chain Bridge’s Historical Engineering Significance.
-Invited article by Professor Roland Paxton for publication in the History of the Berwickshire Naturalists’ Club.
+an invited article by Professor Roland Paxton for publication in the History of the Berwickshire Naturalists’ Club click here.